Viktor27/rsschool-cv/cv.md

 - GitHub: Viktor27
 ## About me
-My name is Victor, i'm 43 years old, i work as a craftsman, i study programming because i like it and i want to change my profession.
+My name is Victor, i'm 43 years old, i work as a craftsman, i study programming because i like it and i want to change my profession, i like playing voleyball.
 ## Skils
 - HTML
 - CSS